biocomplab/dl-hub/README.md

 ### Authentication

-Depending on your environment, you will probably want to configure a more sophisticated authenticator e.g. the `PAMAuthenticator` or `ldapauthenticator`: https://github.com/jupyterhub/jupyterhub#configuration.
+Depending on your environment, you will probably want to configure a more sophisticated authenticator e.g. the [`PAMAuthenticator` or `ldapauthenticator`](https://github.com/jupyterhub/jupyterhub#configuration).
 You will need configuration details from the univerisity system adminstrators for this in order to use the existing user authentication systems.
 These details should be configured in [`jupyterhub/jupyterhub_config.py`](https://github.com/bdevans/dl-hub/blob/main/jupyterhub/jupyterhub_config.py) (with secrets in `.env` as necessary).

 Your organisation may also be able to issue and sign SSL certificates for the server.
 This repository currently assumes they are in `jupyterhub/cert/`.
 Appropriate configuration settings then need to be set in [`jupyterhub/jupyterhub_config.py`](https://github.com/bdevans/dl-hub/blob/main/jupyterhub/jupyterhub_config.py) e.g.: